|Budget: $40 million||Financed by: Warner Bros; Village Roadshow|

 The spec script for The House was in a bidding war between studios in February 2015 and Warner Bros’ New Line division landed the project, with a $40 million production commitment.
 “Ferrell plays a father who, along with his wife, blows their daughter’s college fund and have to make it back by illegally running a casino out of their home.”
 How does this sub-sitcom nonsense land in bidding wars for millions and attract talent that should know better?
 Warner Bros and Village Roadshow co-financed.

 WB first dated this high concept comedy for June 2nd and then in March 2016 shifted it to June 30th.
 The House received predictably terrible reviews and bowed against Despicable Me 3 and Baby Driver.
 WB did invest in a typically expensive advertising campaign and spent $17.89 million (as per iSpotTV) on television ads going into release, plus a few million after the opening.
 With other traditional marketing and distribution expenses, the domestic P&A is at least $30 million.
 The House was tracking for a mid-teens opening and came in way below expectations with a poor $8,724,795 — becoming Will Ferrell’s worst wide opening in his career.
 His first starring vehicle A Night at the Roxbury (1998) opened with $9,604,791 which was previously his lowest opener.
 The House placed #6 for the weekend led by Despicable Me 3.
-The second frame numbers declined 44.8% to $4,815,000.
-More as the domestic run continues…
+The second frame numbers declined 45.2% to $4,778,272 and then it sank 63.7% to $1,732,777 in its third session and promptly lost most of its theater count.
+The domestic run closed with only $25,584,504.

-The House is currently in 25 offshore markets and has pulled in an underwhelming $5.4 million.
+The House is currently rolling out in offshore markets and has pulled in an underwhelming $7.8 million.
 Remaining markets open through the fall.
 More as those numbers come in…